xieyuheng/tartlet/README.md

 # Tartlet

-Dependently-typed language embedded in javascript.
+Dependently-typed language (baking little pie) in javascript.

 - based on:
   - "The little typer"